-The Curator and Creative Director is also a sculptor, multimedia and installation artist - It has been her vision to create this gallery space in RINO to expose artists to a new "shared space" gallery model that provides a means to for artists to exhibit in a new feature presentation format with professional marketing to create value for their visual practices.
+The Curator and Creative Director shares several of her work samples here - She is also a sculptor, multimedia and installation artist - It has been her vision to create the gallery space in RINO to expose artists to a new "shared space" gallery model that provides a means to for artists to exhibit in a new approach - feature presentation format with professional marketing to create value for their visual practices.

 To do it, she is welcoming visitors from all over the world and inviting artists to take advantage of the changing demographic of people living in and visiting the RINO Art District.
 She is introducing local artists to a change from paying dues and going to meetings of co-op gallery spaces and created a model a bit less restrictive with a polished high end solo presentation for them.
 She is developing a community - collaboration and feedback - that traditional commercial galleries don't offer.
-Her application process provides a curated exhibition space making it possible for artists and creatives to exhibit in a high space in a SoHo like area at a fraction of current market rate for commercial space in RINO.
+Her application process provides a rigorously curated exhibition space making it possible for artists and creatives to exhibit in a high end gallery space situated in a SoHo like area at a fraction of current market rate for commercial space in RINO.

 She wants the artists to be involved - to be a part of the space and provide opportunities for them to interface with clients and each other.

-She has created a gallery committed to contemporary art and practice that currently features a Main Gallery and a Community Gallery.
+The space she created has a commitment to practice that currently features a Main Gallery and a Community Gallery.
 With the dramatic high ceilings as a back drop, Laura envisions a new kind of space where artists don't have to spend a year getting ready for a solo show or move out of town to afford exhibition space.
 Artists are provided exposure to the new urban sophisticates surrounding the gallery from NYC, LA, Chicago, San Francisco and many other art centric cites celebrating the changing demographics of Denver.
+She coaches emerging artists and works to expand the exhibiting artists practices into broader applications in commercial sectors.